dev-uscha/IMC_MKT3/README.md

 Use your mouse to turn in different directions

 Assets:
-The "Jahrtausendbruecke" (Bridge in the first room) and the tunnels, which connect the rooms, were made by Verena Graf
+The "Jahrtausendbruecke" (Bridge in the first room) and the tunnels, which connect the rooms, were made by Verena Graf.

 Everything else you see in this project is made by Hanna and Lilian.